WebAssembly/interface-types/proposals/interface-types/Explainer.md

   )
 )
 ```
-While this example shows that it's possibile to write a pure adapter module,
+While this example shows that it's possible to write a pure adapter module,
 the main point of an adapter module is to *adapt* the imports or exports of a
 *core* module.
 To do this, adapter modules use and extend the concepts added by
 the [module linking] proposal to *import* and *nest* core modules and then